ciminilorenzo/webgraph-ans-rs/README.md

 ```ignore
  let graph = ANSBvGraph::load("BASENAME")?;
 ```

+Once a [`BvGraph`], you can use it to visit the graph, even randomly.

 ### Recompressing a BvGraph using bvcomp
 No matter which approach you use, recompressing a BvGraph will produce the `<graph_name>.ans`,